TonnyG95/PythonQuiz/README.md

 ## Features

-Listing questions one by one so the user is not confused/ Giving operation for the user to change answer/ Introduction and greeting to the user
+Listing questions one by one so the user is not confused / Giving operation for the user to change answer / Introduction and greeting to the user

 ## Testing

-I have manually tested this project by passing the code through a PEP8/ Change answer/
+I have manually tested this project by passing the code through a PEP8 / Change answer /
-Tested my local cmd and Heroku terminal/
+Tested my local cmd and Heroku terminal /

 ## Bugs